 Developing the Leaders of tomorrow

 We are committed to developing all students’ capacity to lead.
-We have developed opportunities for students to become Leaders in areas ranging from Modern Foreign Languages, Literacy, Sport and Science to Anne Frank Leaders in partnership with The Anne Frank Trust.
+We have developed opportunities for students to become leaders in areas ranging from Modern Foreign Languages, Literacy, Sport and Science to Anne Frank Leaders in partnership with The Anne Frank Trust.
 Every student has the opportunity to be a Form Leader and can be elected onto our active Article 12 School Council which gives students a voice in changes that affect them within school.
-New pupil leadership opportunities this year have included Diana Memorial Trust Anti-Bullying Ambassadors, Mental Health Ambassadors and the Champion of the Arts Council which supports our bid to achieve the Artsmark at the highest level.
+New student leadership opportunities have included Diana Memorial Trust Anti-Bullying Ambassadors and the Champion of the Arts Council which supported our successful bid to achieve the Gold Artsmark in recognition of creativity in our curriculum.